OXID-eSales/oxideshop-user-documentation/releases/releases-2020/oxid-eshop-620.rst

 Dependency Injection
 ^^^^^^^^^^^^^^^^^^^^
 Dependency Injection (DI), a design pattern in object-oriented programming, can now be used in modules.
 DI is implemented in OXID eShop using the Symfony DI container.
 Dependency Injection means, in a nutshell, that an object that requires the functionality of another object may not instantiate the other object itself.
 The object is injected from outside.
-What Depency Injection means for project developers is presented in a three-part article at the OXIDforge: `Part 1: Basics <https://oxidforge.org/en/dependency-injection-for-project-developers.html>`_, `Part 2: Dependency Injection within Modules <https://oxidforge.org/en/part-2-dependency-injection-within-modules.html>`_.
+What Depency Injection means for project developers is presented in a three-part article at the OXIDforge: `Part 1: Basics <https://oxidforge.org/en/dependency-injection-for-project-developers.html>`_, `Part 2: Dependency Injection within Modules <https://oxidforge.org/en/part-2-dependency-injection-within-modules.html>`_ and `Part 3: Extending OXID eShop using the Symfony DI container <https://oxidforge.org/en/extending-oxid-eshop-using-the-symfony-di-container.html>`_.

 Events
 ^^^^^^